FilippoMB/Benchmark_dataset_for_graph_classification/README.md

 ## License
-The code is released under the MIT License.
+The dataset and the code are released under the MIT License.
 See the attached LICENSE file.